Matthew 6: The Sermon on the Mount

 "Therefore you should pray like this: Our Father in heaven!
 Your name be hallowed.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven” (vv.
 9-10).
 This prayer begins with a simple praise - nothing complicated, just a statement of a desire that God be honored and that people be receptive to His will.
 "Give us this day our daily bread" (v.
 11).
 We hereby acknowledge that our life depends on our Almighty Father.
 While we can go to a store to buy bread and other things, we should remember that God is the one who makes this possible.
 We depend on him every day.
 "And forgive us our debts, as we also forgive our debtors.
 And lead us not into temptation, but deliver us from evil” (vv.
 12-13).
 Not only do we need food, we also need a relationship with God—a relationship we often neglect and which is why we often need forgiveness.
 This prayer also reminds us to show mercy to others when we ask God to have mercy on us.
 We are not all spiritual giants - we need divine help to resist temptation.

-On the one hand, Matthew 6 teaches us that our forgiveness seems to be conditional.
-On the other hand, Scripture teaches us that our sins are already forgiven - which would include the sin of neglect of forgiveness.
+On the one hand, it teaches us Matthäus 6that our forgiveness seems to be conditional.
+On the other hand, Scripture teaches us that our sins are already forgiven—which would include the sin of failing to forgive.
 How can these two ideas be reconciled?
-We either misunderstood one side's verses or the other side's.
-We can now add a further argument to the considerations that Jesus often used the element of exaggeration in his conversations.
-If your eye seduces you, tear it out.
-When you pray, go into your little room (but Jesus didn't always pray in the house).
-In giving to those in need, do not let your left hand know what the right is doing.
-Do not oppose an evil person (but Paul did).
-Don't say more than yes or no (but Paul did).
-You shouldn't call anyone father - and yet, we all do.
+Either we have misunderstood the verses on one side or those on the other.
+We can now introduce as a further argument that Jesus often used the element of exaggeration in his discourses.
+If your eye causes you to sin, pluck it out.
+When you pray, go into your room (yet Jesus didn't always pray in the house).
+When you give to the needy, don't let your left hand know what your right hand is doing.
+Don't resist an evil person (yet Paul did).
+Say no more than yes or no (yet Paul did).
+You are not to call anyone father—and yet we all do.

 In the Lord's Prayer we ask for our daily bread, even though (in most cases) we already have it in the house.
 In the same way, we ask for forgiveness even though we have already received it.
 This is an admission that we did something wrong and that it affects our relationship with God, but with the confidence that He is ready to forgive.
 It is part of what it means to expect salvation as a gift rather than something we could deserve through our accomplishments.